ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 Energy consumption and carbon emissions are closely correlated.
 To convert energy consumption from `Watt⋅sec` to `CO₂` emissions, we would first need to know the energy source (e.g., coal, natural gas, renewable energy) and its associated carbon emissions factor.
 Next, we multiply the energy consumption by the carbon emissions factor specific to our region (or the region of our data center) for the given energy source.

 Let's consider our use case.
-The table below presents a summary of the total CO₂ emissions for each JVM, calculated based on the energy consumption reported by RAPL for the package and DRAM domains during applications runtime execution time.
+The table below presents a summary of the total CO₂ emissions for each JVM, calculated based on the energy consumption during applications runtime execution time.

 No. | JVM distribution                                    | Total Energy (Watt⋅sec) | CO₂ Emission Factor (gCO₂eq/kWh) | CO₂ Emissions (gCO₂)
 ----|-----------------------------------------------------|-------------------------|----------------------------------|-----------------------